qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

  print(feature['name'])

 Alternatively, attributes can be referred to by index.
-This is will be a bit faster than using the name.
+This is a bit faster than using the name.
 For example, to get the first attribute:

 .. code-block:: python